CS 101

 For example, if your discount is $0.02/kWh, you save that amount regardless of whether the bill credit value is higher or lower in the future.

 This can be useful for subscribers who value steady, easy-to-model savings.
-However, it is less common than the Fixed % Discount model and may not provide the same upside if credit values increase over time.
+However, it is less common than the Fixed % Discount model and may not provide the same upside if credit values increase over time (which is likely to happen as the cost of energy continues to rise).

 Fixed $/kWh Payment: Rare and More Market-Dependent